Dramat Master Electrician

-Do walk-though with Stage Mgr to familiarize him/her with all elements of the installation.
+Do walk-though with Stage Manager to familiarize them with all elements of the installation.

 Coordinate the training of light crew (spot ops, etc) with the Stage Mgr.

-With the Stage Mgr, supervise the integration of all electric elements into the rehearsal process.
+With the Stage Manager, supervise the integration of all electric elements into the rehearsal process.

 Make note of any adjustments that may be required.

 Electrics Note Calls